- Media categories

 The cabinet is covered with pages from an old Korean book making the modern exterior of the appliance seem strangely antique.
 This use of collage and found objects accords well with the Fluxus movement with which Paik is associated.
 The feel of this particular box suggests the work of Wolf Vostel for example.

-George Alexander, Contemporary: Art Gallery of New South Wales Contemporary Collection, 2006, 234, 235 (colour illus.).
+George Alexander, Contemporary: Art Gallery of New South Wales Contemporary Collection, 'Popism and screen culture', pg.204-245, Sydney, 2006, 234, 235 (colour illus.).

-Art Gallery of New South Wales, Art Gallery of New South Wales Annual Report 2002, 'Year in review' pg.
-8-25, Art Gallery of New South Wales Annual Report 2002 2002, 2002, 11.
+Art Gallery of New South Wales, Art Gallery of New South Wales Annual Report 2002, 'Year in review', pg.
+8-25, Sydney, 2002, 11.

-Christie's London (England) (Author), Christie's London: Contemporary Art, London, 08 Feb 2002, 132, 133 (colour illus.). lot no. 175
+Christie's London, Christie's London: Contemporary Art, London, 08 Feb 2002, 132, 133 (colour illus.). lot no. 175

-Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales 2003, 2003, 187 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, Sydney, 2003, 187 (colour illus.).

 Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, 8 (colour illus.). card no. 8
+An education kit for the Asian gallery, Sydney, 2003, 8 (colour illus.). card no. 8